 ♦Construct innovative environmental architectural buildings on site to serve as a model for futuristic development.

-♦Enhance global communication and distribution of information and database.
+♦Enhance global communication and distribution of information and databases.

 ♦Ensure enforcement and prevent erosion of existing laws and assist in the development of new laws for the protection and preservation of wild horses and burros and their habitat.

-♦Encourage and implement educational programs which increase appreciation, understanding, and preservation of wild horses, burros and their habitat.
+♦Encourage and implement educational programs that increase appreciation, understanding, and preservation of wild horses, burros and their habitat.

 ♦Foster cooperative efforts with government agencies and other organizations in attaining quality programs relating to wild horses and burros and their habitat.